mirror of

 Configuration Menu

 Configuration options are loaded from, and saved to, a configuration text file.
 The default configuration file is config.txt.
-If you are just starting out, its recommended to use the configuration menu versus editing the file yourself.
+If you are just starting out, it’s recommended to use the configuration menu versus editing the file yourself.

 Enter the configuration menu at any time while running GSplus by hitting <F4>.